tothpalistvan/micropython-webserver/README.md

 Installation:
 -------------

-You have to copy files from webserver folder to the root folder of ESP-12F micropython device.
+- You have to copy files from webserver folder to the root folder of ESP-12F micropython device.
+- Create a '''html''' folder on your device and copy/create html files you would like to serve